Docs: Features: Workspaces

 When using a Docker workspace, the docker-cleanup option controls cleanup behavior of dynamically-managed Docker containers right before Skeema exits.

-• docker-cleanup=none (default): Containers are left in the running state.
+• docker-cleanup=none (default in Skeema v1): Containers are left in the running state.
 This allows subsequent Skeema invocations to perform well, since no time is wasted recreating or restarting local database containers.
 However, the running containers may consume some resources on your local machine.

-• docker-cleanup=stop: Containers are stopped, but not removed.
+• docker-cleanup=stop (planned default in Skeema v2): Containers are stopped, but not removed.
 Subsequent invocations of Skeema will need to restart the containers, which can take a few seconds, but is still faster than completely recreating the containers from scratch.
 The stopped containers won’t consume CPU or memory on your local machine, but they may consume disk space.

 • docker-cleanup=destroy: Containers (and their volumes) are deleted upon Skeema shutdown.
-Each invocation of Skeema will need to recreate the containers, which can take 10-20 seconds.
+Each invocation of Skeema will need to recreate the containers, which may take several seconds.
 This option avoids most resource consumption on your local machine, aside from image storage.

 Regardless of the option used here, Skeema does not automatically delete or un-tag images.
 You may need to periodically perform prune operations in Docker itself to completely avoid any storage impact.